AstusRush/AMaDiA/External_Libraries/python_control_master/doc/conventions.rst

 where u is the input, y is the output, and x is the state.

-To create a state space system, use the :class:`StateSpace` constructor:
+To create a state space system, use the :func:`ss` function:

-  sys = StateSpace(A, B, C, D)
+  sys = ct.ss(A, B, C, D)

 State space systems can be manipulated using standard arithmetic operations as well as the :func:`feedback`, :func:`parallel`, and :func:`series`